koorinonaka/StableHitDetectionProject/docs/_pages/StableHitDetection/Installation.md

 ![AttackHit]({{ site.baseurl }}/assets/img/4f61e75e-36cd-d919-3de9-496ae2240824.png)

 It is recommended that custom collision settings are added to the project.
-In the sample project, `AttackHit` has been added; for the hit target, do not use `Block`, but set it up with `Overlap`.
+In the sample project, `AttackHit` has been added.
+For the hit target, do not use `Block`, but set it up with `Overlap`.
 For example, set `Overlap` for `BlockAll` `OverlapAll` `Pawn`, and `Ignore` for `CharacterMesh` `Trigger`.

 ## Add BP class for AnimNotify